stac-utils/stac-server/README.md

 ## Usage

-Stac-api is a RESTful API that returns JSON, see the [documentation](http://stac-utils.github.io/stac-api), or the /api endpoint which is a self-documenting OpenAPI document.
+Stac-server is a RESTful API that returns JSON, see the [documentation](http://stac-utils.github.io/stac-server), or the /api endpoint which is a self-documenting OpenAPI document.
 Here are some additional tools that might prove useful:

 - [JSONView Chrome Extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en): Useful for exploring the API in the browser.
 - [sat-search](https://github.com/sat-utils/sat-search): A Python client library and CLI for searching a STAC compliant API